MCPI-Revival/minecraft-pi-reborn/docs/modding/BEGINNER.md

 These are typically "data classes" like `ItemInstance`.

 These classes can be treated just like any other C++ `struct`.
-They can also be easily copied and allocated on the stack, something which is explicitly blocked with other game classes.
+They can also be easily copied and allocated on the stack, something explicitly blocked with other game classes.

 ### Member Functions And Properties
 All classes have member functions and/or properties.
 These can be called, accessed, and modified normally.